10 things to love about life in the Netherlands

 You can experience this accepting attitude at work or when you’re networking.
 People take you seriously, which means your strengths will be recognised (and your weaknesses pointed out too of course!)

-In the Netherlands things work... most of the time.
-NS trains, though sometimes late, are frequent and modern, and many other forms of Dutch infrastructure are reliable.
-Rubbish is collected regularly, streets are cleaned, you can apply for unemployment benefits if you're fired and emergency surgery is covered by health insurance.
+In the Netherlands things work (most of the time).
+Trains, though sometimes late, are frequent and modern, and many other forms of public transport and infrastructure are reliable.
+Rubbish is collected regularly, streets are cleaned, you can apply for unemployment benefits if you're fired, and emergency surgery is covered by health insurance.

-Effective administration comes at a price, and taxes and insurance fees are not cheap, but they provide a blanket safety net and peace of mind that can spare you from bureaucratic stress that can be common in other countries.
+Effective administration comes at a price; taxes and insurances are not cheap, but they provide a blanket safety net and peace of mind that can spare you from bureaucratic stress that can be common in other countries.

 The Dutch are not afraid of change.
 Ephemeral bars pop up in vacant industrial buildings for a couple of years only to be replaced by apartments or a new hotel.
 This constant evolution can be annoying, especially when your favourite club closes, but it means there’s always space for experimentation and something new.

 10. The Dutch and their unique culture and way of life